unicef/publicgoods-toolkit/community.md

 # Community And Ecosystem

+DPG efforts run on the collective motivations of all of their participants.
+A healthy project often gathers around itself a diverse ecosystem in which many participants cooperate, each for their own reasons.
+Those reasons need not be the same.
+They might even be in tension or in outright competition with each other.
+Open source processes excel at enabling many parties with divergent interests to cooperate.

+We can refer to the direct participants in an open project as the project's community.
+In addition to that close community of cooperating participants, we find that successful projects gather a larger ecosystem around them.
+This ecosystem is centered on the community, and also includes related open source efforts, users, integrators, clients, competitors, and stakeholders.
+Anybody who has an interest in the project's output and operations is part of the ecosystem.

+Communities can contain governmental, commercial, or volunteer contributors, though the lines between these categories often blur.
+"Volunteer" contributors who aren't being paid directly for their work in a project often have a business interest in the output of the project.
+Similarly, commercial vendors might be participating as part of a government contract.
+Roles are fluid, and strictly labelling community participants can at times be reductionist.

-Each open source software project runs on the collective motivations of all of its participants.
-Some of those participants may be "volunteers" (in the sense of not being paid directly for their work in the project, although even then the project is often of economic interest to them because they use it in their jobs).
-Other participants may be paid for their contributions by commercial entities that are interested in ensuring that the project is healthy and well-maintained.
-Those commercial entities often also see an advantage to pooling their resources: there's no reason for any one firm to shoulder the entire burden of fixing bugs or developing new features when they all need the same bugs fixed and, for the most part, the same features developed.
+What everybody in the community has in common is that they gain an advantage to pooling their resources: there's no reason for any one agency or firm to shoulder the entire burden of fixing bugs or developing new features when they all need the same bugs fixed and, for the most part, the same features developed.
+This common interest, built around a zone of cooperation, is the core of a project's community.

+Wider ecosystems can also contain a diversity of participants from many different sectors.
+Even though most participants in the extended ecosystem of stakeholders do not directly contribute to a project, they help the project realize its value in the world.
+They magnify the value of the investments made by direct participants.
+And of course, the best place to recruit new community contributors is from that wider ecosystem.

+The import of all this value, investment, and mutual reliance is that DPG communities are usually built on mutual or collective benefit.
-Thus, although it is certainly accurate to refer to this collective as a "community" -- it has social relations, cultural norms, status differentiation, informal debt relations, and all the other aspects of human communities -- it is not a community that runs on altruism.
+Although it is certainly accurate to refer to this collective as a "community" -- it has social relations, cultural norms, status differentiation, informal debt relations, and all the other aspects of human communities -- it is not a community that runs on altruism.
-Understanding how to work with and participate in an open source project is not just a matter of understanding the software at a technical level; it also requires understanding the motivations of the people who make up the project.
+Even mission-driven participation is best understood as value-seeking (but not value-capturing) in open communities.
+Thus, understanding how to work with and participate in an open source project is not just a matter of understanding the software at a technical level; it also requires understanding the motivations of the people who make up the project.

 ## Project Archetypes